lpacher/lae/fpga/practicum/5_LED_blink/README.md

 **EXERCISE 2**

-Modify the `LED_blink` module in order to add an `enable` Verilog input port to be used as external **count-enable** control for your free-running counter:
+Modify the `LED_blink` module in order to add an `enable` input control signal to be used as external **active-high count-enable** for your free-running counter:

 <br />